sklam/ab_worker_utils/docs/README.md

 ### Multiple platforms

-The only way to run on multiple platform is to modify the `.binstar.yml` (comment out the platforms that you are not interested).
+The only way to run on multiple selected platforms is to modify the `.binstar.yml` (comment out the platforms that you are not interested).

 ## Utilities